kyle-litton/ha-njtransit/README.md

 ## Usage

-After configuration, the integration will create two sensors:
+After configuration, the integration will create a new sensors:
-- `sensor.source_to_destination`
-- `sensor.destination_to_source`

-Each sensor provides:
-- Next departure time
-- Minutes until departure
-- Train status
-- Track information
+- `sensor.station`
-- Additional upcoming trains as attributes

 ## Contributing